 What Does The Average MRE Weigh?

 MREs are bulky because they are a wet ration containing water and a lot of packaging.
 Fresh water weighs 8.34 pounds per gallon.
 That’s heavy.
 If backpacking or walking out of an emergency, MREs may not be the best choice.
-A three-day supply of MREs (9 MREs) for one person weighs in at over 14lbs.
+A three-day supply of MREs (9 MREs) for one person weighs over 14lbs.

 |# of MREs||Weight|